National Ringette League: Gatineau Fusion

-Eastern Conference White

 Rive-Sud Révolution

 The Rive-Sud Révolution, ("South Shore Revolution" in English), is a ringette team in the National Ringette League (NRL) based in Montérégie, the southwestern part of Québec.
 The Revolution competes in the NRL Eastern Conference in the White Division and was founded in 2004.
 The Revolution is one of the oldest teams in the NRL.

 The team's home arena is in Québec and its headquarters are located in South Shore, Montreal.
 The South Shore is located within the Quebec administrative region of Montérégie.
 Its team affiliate is the U19 South Shore Revolution.

-The Revolution began competing for their 16th year as a club during the NRL 2022-23 season.
+The Revolution began competing for their 16th year as a club during the NRL 2022–23 season.
 The following is the Révolution's roster for the 2022–23 season.

 Rive-Sud Révolution players have competed for the Canada national ringette team at the World Ringette Championships (WRC) and are listed in the table below.

-Montreal Mission

-The Montreal Mission is a ringette team in the National Ringette League (NRL) based in Montreal, Quebec.
-The team competes in the NRL Eastern Conference in the White Division and was founded in 2004.

-The following is the Mission roster for the 2022–23 season.

-Atlantic Attack

-The Atlantic Attack is a ringette team in the National Ringette League (NRL) based in New Brunswick.
-The team competes in the NRL Eastern Conference in the White Division and was founded in 2011 and holds one National Ringette League title having won the 2017–18 season.

-The following is the Attack's roster for the 2022–23 season.